Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

+The emergence of the Vision-Language-Action (VLA) paradigm in 2025 and 2026 seeks to unify these modules, using multi-modal foundation models to transform visual inputs directly into driving trajectories while providing natural language explanations for the decisions made \cite{hu2025vision}.
+While these works provide valuable insights into dataset characteristics and development practices, limited efforts have systematically integrated dataset lifecycle management, safety analysis techniques, and verification strategies into a unified assurance framework.
+Furthermore, existing surveys often lack concrete demonstrations of requirement traceability from safety goals to dataset-level metrics, which is critical for safety argumentation and residual risk management.

 Taken together, literature from 2020 to 2024 underscores that meticulous dataset preparation is central to ADAS development.
-Studies consistently show that the scope, quality, and diversity of training data directly affect an ADAS’ ability to perceive and act reliably.
-Through standardized annotation, synthetic data generation, and broad scenario coverage, the research community is addressing key data challenges.
-This focus is enabling more robust evaluation of ADAS algorithms and driving future improvements.
-As automation advances, refining dataset practices will remain essential to ensure safe and effective ADAS performance.
+The integration of automated MLOps pipelines and regulatory compliance tools has become essential to handle the massive volumes of multisource data required for next-generation L4 and L5 systems.
+To address these research gaps, this paper proposes a structured dataset assurance framework that integrates dataset lifecycle concepts, safety analysis methods, and verification strategies into a unified data-centric safety perspective.
+Unlike existing standards that provide high-level guidance, the proposed approach operationalises dataset safety properties into measurable dataset requirements and key performance indicators (KPIs), enabling traceability and systematic verification.

-This paper aims to address these challenges by presenting a comprehensive framework for creating safe datasets, aligned with ISO/PAS 8800 guidelines.
+This paper aims to present a comprehensive framework for creating safe datasets aligned with ISO/PAS 8800 guidelines.
 Using an End-to-End (E2E) AI-based ADAS as the primary use case, we introduce a structured approach to the data engine and the dataset safety lifecycle, encompassing data collection, annotation, curation, and maintenance.
-Our methodology includes conducting rigorous safety analyses to identify potential hazards and mitigate risks, defining dataset safety requirements, and proposing verification and validation strategies to ensure compliance with safety standards.
-By integrating these best practices, we aim to contribute to the development of more robust and consequently safer AI systems for autonomous driving applications.\\
+The main contributions of this paper are summarised as follows:\begin{itemize}\item A taxonomy and critical synthesis of dataset lifecycle and assurance approaches in autonomous driving.\item A structured dataset safety framework that operationalises ISO/PAS 8800 dataset properties into measurable constraints.\item A traceability model linking AI safety requirements to dataset KPIs and verification evidence.\item A worked case study demonstrating the application of safety analysis methods to derive actionable dataset requirements.\end{itemize}